Herrmann: Wright deserves his place in Hall

 All credit to Wright for not writing this season off as a respite between the 2018 title and the arrival of a promising freshman class this coming fall.
 All credit to the coach for finding a way to make the team better and make it believe after a 73-46 drubbing on Nov.
 14 from Michigan, the team it drubbed to win the championship in San Antonio last spring.

-“It’s been a rocky season, but we do have two seniors back in Phil Booth and Eric Paschall,” Wright said on the court after the 74-72 win over Seton Hall Saturday.
+“It’s been a rocky season, but we do have two seniors back in Phil Booth and Eric Paschall,” Wright said on the court after his team’s 74-72 win over Seton Hall on Saturday.
 “They taught their teammates how to play Villanova basketball.
 They’ve led us, all of us, including our coaching staff.
 We lost our top two assistants.
 These two are really like coaches.”

+This was not a beautiful game.
+Collin Gillespie tried a long bounce pass down the stretch that didn’t make it.
+The team threw the ball away under pressure toward the end.

 Credit to Wright for always being genuinely excited about the Big East Tournament.
 It never has been just a tuneup for The Big Dance.
 “We really do cherish this environment,” he said.